Lezyne are steadily improving their market position for MTB cycling head units and, to a lesser extent, wristwatches.

 Why You Would NOT Buy Lezyne

 Some of the devices have a quirky aesthetic and some of the more recent devices were a little flaky when first released.
-Of course, the main reason YOU would not buy it is because it hasn’t got either the word WAHOO or GARMIN written on it.
+Of course, the main reason YOU would not buy it is that it hasn’t got either the word WAHOO or GARMIN written on it.
 As mostly a road cyclist I’d probably side with you.
 Maybe there is a perceived risk factor?
 Strange when you think that Garmins tend to be quite buggy when first released.

 But I suspect that the definitions of ‘cool’, when it comes to ROAD cycling and MTB cycling, are quite different.
 I’m not sure if using the word gnarly puts me into a certain age bracket but a gnarly MTBer would probably not use the words COOL and GARMIN in the same sentence.